MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.arithmetic.assertallzerofxp.md

 Package: [Microsoft.Quantum.Numerics](https://nuget.org/packages/Microsoft.Quantum.Numerics)

-Helper function to assert that a quantum fixed-point number isinitialized to zero, i.e., all qubits are in state $\ket{0}$.
+Asserts that a quantum fixed-point number isinitialized to zero.

 ```qsharp
 operation AssertAllZeroFxP (fp : Microsoft.Quantum.Arithmetic.FixedPoint) : Unit is Adj + Ctl
 ```

+## Description

+This assertion succeeds when all qubits are in state $\ket{0}$,representing that the register encodes the fixed-point number $0.0$.

 ## Input